 Analytics and Earnings

 Clicking the Analytics button will take you to a page where you can see how you have been performing on Fiverr.
-You can find out more about that page by checking out this article all about using Fiverr Analytics.
-The Earnings button will take you to a page that shows you how much you’ve earned and it’s also where you can withdraw your earnings.
-To find out more about how to do that, check out this article.
-Sandwiched between these two is a button for promoting your gigs, which you can learn more about here.
+You can find out more about that page by checking out our article all about using Fiverr Analytics.
+The Earnings button will take you to a page that shows you how much you’ve earned and it’s also where you can withdraw your Fiverr earnings.
+Sandwiched between these two is a button for promoting your gigs.

 The Community section is where you can find information about Fiverr events and their blog.
 You’ll also find the forum, community standards and the Fiverr podcast under the Community tab as well.
 These are useful for beginners that want to learn more about using the platform, but it’s a section of the Fiverr dashboard that you probably won’t use too often.

-The More button opens up to 4 more options, with the first probably being the most important.
-This is where the Buyer Requests button is.
-This is how you search for potential projects without having to wait for buyers to come to you.
+The More button opens up to 4 more options (although the first, marked Buyer Requests, is no longer in use).
 The only other thing you might want to pay attention to here is the Contacts button.
 This is a quick way to see everyone you’ve been in contact with, without having to go through all of your messages.

 The Scale Your Business button gives you a link to promote your gigs on social media.
 Below that you have the Learn section.
 Clicking on this will take you to a dashboard with lots of different Fiverr courses offered by an array of experts in various fields.
 The final button on this navigation bar is the Switch to Buying button.